 - Being constantly surrounded by a diverse range of people and tradition leads us to internalise perspectives that are both empathetic and very open minded, which extends well beyond our customer relationships.

 - Between wifi challenges, batteries dying, and limited reception, we are learning to work in a really smart way – we need to be incredibly efficient.
 When you don’t know how much time you have before the wifi goes down, prioritising becomes very instinctive.

-- We’ve also been able to add local clients in some of the cities we’ve past through.
-Unexpected, but a great way to justify the traveling (as if we needed to!).
+- We’ve also been able to add local clients in some of the cities we’ve passed through.
+Unexpected, but a great way to justify the travelling (as if we needed to!).

 - And of course- the most important factor- travelling inspires the best in all of us.